SagiriChen2002/CSC-324/README.md

 - General: The data is encoded using maps.
     * Spatial Position: The primary encoding for the US map.
 States are positioned based on geographical coordinates.
     * Color: Used to represent data magnitude.
 For instance, darker shades indicate higher cases, deaths, vaccince distributed or vacccince administered.
 - Navigate: The Shiny app provides multiple views to allow users to explore different facets of the data.
-    * Users can select different attributes (e.g., cases or deaths) and time periods to view different data on the US map.
+    * Users can select different attributes (e.g., cases or deaths) to view different data on the US map.
 - Interact:
     * Click over states on the map provides detailed data for that state.